mlposey/beta/README.md

 # BeTA
-BeTA is a caching system that maintains an optimal set of paths whose subpaths are used to answer queries.
-It uses [gRPC](https://grpc.io/about/) for client communication and allows developers to write plugins that can fetch paths from external services in the event of a cache miss.
+BeTA is a caching system that manages geospatial paths.
+It uses [gRPC](https://grpc.io/about/) for networking and lets developers write plugins that fetch external paths in the event of a cache miss.

 # Status
 This project is in a very early stage.
 As such, it is not recommended